TheIanCannon/Mastermind/README.md

 ## Next Steps ##
 • Redo color-choosing pegs at bottom by creating array and mapping array into buttons with onClick = handleClick functions tied to array elements of colors/numbers.\
+• Solve issue with API call function logging two calls instead of one.\
 • Update messaging with dynamic feedback related to game rules.\
 • Add accordion style expanding/collapsing section with quick basic rules info for new players.\
 • Expand difficulty by including more color choices for longer code sequences.\
 • Increase number of players by including more gameboards or switching between gameboards each turn.\
 • Add more decoration with CSS.\
-• Update design in CSS to avoid components' minor shifting based on screen size.
+• Update design in CSS to avoid components shifting based on screen size.